bxie/bxie-academic/content/publication/cscw-2022/index.md

 #   Otherwise, set `slides: ""`.
 slides: ""
 ---
+Students face challenges that are often invisible to their instructors or even themselves!
+This project investigates how to use student feedback to identify challenges faced by the most underserved learners in computing courses.
+We are designing and developing ways to interact and use data-driven tools to address rather than exacerbate equity issues in the complex domain of computing education.

+By developing tools that enable students to effortlessly and privately share their course experiences and empower both students and instructors to interpret contextualized data to understand experiences of under-served learners, we can help make computing courses more equitable learning environments.

+Try StudentAmp out at [StudentAmp.com](https://studentamp.com/).

+This project is in collaboration with the [UW College of Education](https://education.uw.edu/) and [UW Office for the Advancement of Engineering Teaching & Learning](https://www.engr.washington.edu/mycoe/oaetl).
+It is funded by grants from the National Science Foundation and Google Cloud.

 🏅 Awarded [_Recognition for Contribution to Diversity and Inclusion_](https://cscw.acm.org/2022/awards/) at the 25th ACM Conference On Computer-Supported Cooperative Work And Social Computing (CSCW 2022).